Comic Book Store Blues

 This comic book shop and the experience of near-zero-service is by far not the worst experience I've had in comic book stores, nor was this shop anywhere near the bottom-rung of worst places I'd been in (far from it, the shop was clean and set-up like a retail shop that any potential customer could quickly acclimate to, which is different from many comic shops.
 Often what I find is a layout that is clogged with a maze of willy-nilly racks, shelves, stacked-boxes and odds and ends that take a little time to understand).

 Ultimately, for my former "#2" shop, the real issue wasn't the "lounge," or the not being able to find the thing I was looking.
-Comic book collectors are inclined toward loyalty and do not adhere or avoid shops lightly.
+Comic book collectors are inclined toward loyalty and do not adhere or avoid shops lightly, and if anything defines the collector mentality, it is determination.
 But somehow this shop, with all the things combined together, was cheerfully rebuffing me and wasting my time.

 The Spectre - Volume 1 (DC Archive Editions)